 This article started out as a workshop for the New Mexico Cancer Center.
-I have left the NM- and cancer-related links intact for those who need them, but most of the resources listed are nation-wide and not illness-specific.
+I have left the still-viable NM- and cancer-related links intact for those who need them, but most of the resources listed are nation-wide and not illness-specific.
 The information was intended for individual patients and survivors, but the image of interlocked hands made me realize it would be equally helpful to caregivers.

-Organizing Your Medical Records
+Organize Your Medical Records

-You will need a way to keep all your medical records together, and organized, so you can find what you are looking for.
+You will need a way to keep all of your medical records together, and organized, so you can find what you are looking for.
 You will want to take pertinent records with you to medical appointments (information that is currently needed or asked for repeatedly), but you don’t want to have to lug everything with you each time you go.
 Here are some suggestions:

-- Create a Control Binder.
-Get a 3 ring binder, hole punch, tabs, business card holder pages, and a plastic pouch for pens.
+- Create a control binder.
+Get a 3-ring binder, hole punch, tabs, business card holder pages, and a plastic pouch for pens.
 Create sections for symptoms, contacts, medical history, appointments, treatment plan, billing (paid & pending), general info about illness, doctors, chaplain, resources, medications past & present.
 Add inspiring cover art.

 - Order a free Livestrong Guidebook (Planner + Journal) from the Livestrong Foundation.

 - LIPA (Legal, Insurance, and Paperwork Assistance) is a program provided by the Cancer Services of New Mexico, along with a free 13-pocket Cancer Treatment Organizer.

-Organizing Your Support System
+Organize Your Support System

 - Ask a trusted friend or relative to be your spokesperson (a strong, objective person to speak on your behalf).
-This person can accompany you to medical appointments and keep others, with a need to know, apprised of your condition.
+This person can accompany you to medical appointments and keep others with a need to know apprised of your condition.

-Organizing Your Home
+Organize Your Home